xXKareemXx/Mock-Job-Interview/README.md

-# AI Interview
+# Mock Job Interview

-A conversational AI-powered interview platform built with Next.js, React, and Groq API.
+A conversational AI-powered mock interview platform built with Next.js, React, and Groq API.
 Practice your interview skills with speech recognition and get detailed AI feedback.

 ## Features